osmandapp/web/main/blog/2019-07-11-android-3-40/index.md

 ## The compass at the Radius ruler

 We add the option to show the compass on the map with the Radius ruler.
-Go to settings of the Radius Ruler (menu Configure screen) and choose <i>"Show compass ruler"</i>.
+Go to settings of the Radius Ruler (menu Configure screen) and choose *"Show compass ruler"*.
 Now you can see the compass at the Radius ruler (if you don't see it, please to click at the widget of Radius ruler).

 <table>
   <tr>